 The Company periodically engages external, independent and qualified valuers to determine the fair value of the Company's vessels.
-As at 31 December 2017, the fair values of vessels have been determined by independent valuation firm MNTZ TRANSSERVICE - 1.
+As at 31 December 2018 and as at 31 December 2017, the fair values of vessels have been determined by independent valuation firm MNTZ TRANSSERVICE - 1.

-The Company periodically engages external, independent and qualified valuers to determine the fair value of the Company's vessels.
-As at 31 December 2016, the fair values of vessels have been determined by two valuers: valuation of FV Kapitan Rusak was performed by Imona-Expert LLC on the basis of a survey conducted by the Shipping Register of Ukraine in February 2016 and valuation of FV Profesor Mykhaylo Aleksandrov - by New Zealand Marine Brokers LTD with a on-site visit to the vessel by the valuer.
-The valuation of the two vessels as at 31 December 2015 was performed by Imona-Expert LLC.
+As at 31 December 2016, the fair values of vessels has been determined by two valuers: valuation of FV Kapitan Rusak was performed by Imona-Expert LLC on the basis of a survey conducted by the Shipping Register of Ukraine in February 2016 and valuation of FV Profesor Mykhaylo Aleksandrov - by New Zealand Marine Brokers LTD with a onsite visit to the vessel by the valuer.